zhwang0/carbon-globe/README.md

 > In *Proceedings of the 39th Conference on Neural Information Processing Systems (NeurIPS)*, 2025.

 <!-- ```bibtex
-@inproceedings{wang2025treefinder,
+@inproceedings{wang2025carbonglobe,
-  title     = {TreeFinder: A US-Scale Benchmark Dataset for Individual Tree Mortality Monitoring Using High-Resolution Aerial Imagery}, author    = {Wang, Zhihao and Li, Cooper and Wang, Ruichen and Ma, Lei and Hurtt, George and Jia, Xiaowei and Mai, Gengchen and Li, Zhili and Xie, Yiqun}, booktitle = {Proceedings of the 39th Conference on Neural Information Processing Systems (NeurIPS 2025), Datasets and Benchmarks Track}, year      = {2025}
+  title     = {CarbonGlobe: A Global-Scale, Multi-Decade Dataset and Benchmark for Carbon Forecasting in Forest Ecosystems}, author    = {Wang, Zhihao and Ma, Lei and Hurtt, George and Jia, Xiaowei and Li, Yanhua and Li, Ruohan and Li, Zhili and Xu, Shuo and Xie, Yiqun}, booktitle = {Proceedings of the 39th Conference on Neural Information Processing Systems (NeurIPS 2025), Datasets and Benchmarks Track}, year      = {2025}
 }